pavel-sturov/JavaLearning/README.md

 # JavaLearning
 Famous gallows.
-This is my first java game.
+This is my first game on Java.